isabella232/mobile-services.pt-BR/help/xamarin/c-android/methods-android.md

 * **ClearCookies**

-   Limpa os cookies do Target do seu aplicativo.
+   Limpa os cookies do Target do aplicativo.

    * Esta é a sintaxe para este método: